 Goes to work as a receptionist at a resort in the Catskills.
 Meets my father who is the hired nightclub singer.
-They get married and move to Whitestone.
+They get married and move to Queens.
 Pretty quickly have my second brother and 16 months later, my sister.

 They all move to Searingtown, Long Island where I am born, eight years after my sister, at a hospital flanked by a Bloomingdale’s and an A&S. My mother had pretty much fallen into upper-middle class Jewish Long Island and she seemingly fit right in.
 She played canasta and mahjong and tennis at our club almost daily.